getdish/dish/docs/tom.md

 - todo: merge with next.md
+- get top cuisine/dish query into hasura itself so we get caching for free + can subquery anything we want without multiple trips to server + simplify it a bit perhaps so its a bit faster

 - crawlers get working on bay area:
   - test on a handful of restaurants and ensure they are reliable/accurate